abhishekraut1224/Bank_Financial_Loan_Analiysis_Excel_SQl_PBI/README.md

 And breakdowns of good vs bad loans, loan purposes, and regional performance

+## My Approach
+Data Cleaning in Excel

+KPI Extraction and Validation using SQL

+Visualization and interactive dashboard design in Power BI

+Insight generation and stakeholder reporting

 ## The Dashboard is divided into 3 parts
 ### 1) Summary